-When should you use hidden deck fasteners?
+When to use hidden deck fasteners.

 You should use hidden deck fasteners when the appearance of your deck boards is important, such as with composite decking, or exotic, weather-resistant lumber like Brazilian IPE (pronounced EE-pay.)
 You also should use hidden deck fasteners when you don’t want exposed screw heads, which can be a tripping hazard or even lacerate bare feet.
 While hidden deck fasteners are great for most decking projects, they are not ideal for all situations.
 They do not work particularly well on treated wood deck boards, which are “solid surface” and lack the grooved edge found in composite decking.
 Because treated lumber bows and warps over time, face-mounted screws will hold best.

-Where can I buy hidden deck fasteners?
+Where to buy hidden deck fasteners.